REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Refinement, Zoom and Randomization

 In the second step, the zoomed system description $\mathcal{D}_{LR}(T)$ is constructed by refining the system description $\mathcal{D}_H(T)$.
 Unlike the description of refinement in Section~\ref{sec:arch-refine}, which requires the designer to supply domain-specific information, we do not need any additional input from the designer for refining $\mathcal{D}_H(T)$ and can automate the entire zoom operation.
-We now provide a formal definition of the zoomed system description.
+We now provide a formal definition of the zoomed system description. \begin{defn2} [Zoomed system description]\\ {\rm For a coarse-resolution transition $T$, system description $\mathcal{D}_{LR}(T)$ with signature $\Sigma_{LR}(T)$ is said to be the \emph{zoomed fine-resolution system description} if: \begin{enumerate} \item Basic sorts of $\Sigma_{LR}(T)$ are those of $\mathcal{D}_{LR}$ that are components of the basic sorts of $\mathcal{D}_H(T)$.